A – Proposal for the creation at UNESCO-IHP of the

 After showing a strong commitment for one or more years with the LaSII activities as an Observer, LaSII members may vote to promote an Observer to Member when her/his country has less than two representatives.

-Associates are informed about the LaSII activities and are invited to participate in them.
-An Associate may be invited to participate in a LaSII Annual Meeting or another LaSII activity.
+Affiliates are informed about the LaSII activities and are invited to participate in them.
+An Affiliate may be invited to participate in a LaSII Annual Meeting or another LaSII activity.

-A LaSII Member suggests a new Associate by sending the candidate’s CV and statement-of-interest to the Technical Secretary, with copies to the LaSII Chair and Vice-Chair.
+A LaSII Member suggests a new Affiliate by sending the candidate’s CV and statement-of-interest to the Technical Secretary, with copies to the LaSII Chair and Vice-Chair.

 The Technical Secretary distributes the information to all Members and Observers and collects comments.

-Becoming an Associate is subject to member voting during the LaSII Annual Meeting in absence of the applicant.
-If 50% of the member votes are in favor of the applicant becoming an associate, he/she will be informed by the Technical Secretary.
+Becoming an Affiliate is subject to member voting during the LaSII Annual Meeting in absence of the applicant.
+If 50% of the member votes are in favor of the applicant becoming an affiliate, he/she will be informed by the Technical Secretary.

-If the applicant receives less than 50% of the member votes in favor of the applicant becoming an Associate, the Chairman will send a letter to communicate rejection into the LaSII as Associate.
+If the applicant receives less than 50% of the member votes in favor of the applicant becoming an Affiliate, the Chairman will send a letter to communicate rejection into the LaSII as Affiliate.

-Associates are expected to follow and participate in LaSII activities.
+Affiliates are expected to follow and participate in LaSII activities.
 Attendance to the annual LaSII meeting is not mandatory but can be requested.
 There is no funding available from LaSII or UNESCO to participate in LaSII activities or to attend LaSII meetings.
-The permanence of associates will be evaluated every five years based on their contribution to LaSII activities.
+The permanence of affiliates will be evaluated every five years based on their contribution to LaSII activities.